 While remote learning usually takes place through desktops and laptops, making your microlearning courses, videos, and podcasts mobile-accessible opens up a whole new plethora of benefits.
-For starters, it increases learner participation and completion rates because they can access their training materials via their smartphones, which they already spend a lot of time using.
-It also offers the ultimate flexibility by allowing the learners to take their training courses whenever and wherever they want, even while on the move.
+For starters, mobile learning increases learner participation and completion rates because they can access their training materials via their smartphones, which they already spend a lot of time using.
+M learning also offers the ultimate flexibility by allowing the learners to take their training courses whenever and wherever they want, even while on the move.
 And the best part?
 You can even leverage advanced features like push notifications to inform learners of new lessons or remind them of deadlines.

 There are multiple tools that can help you create and set up your mobile-friendly remote training materials – like EdApp’s intuitive authoring tool.
 Here, all you need to do is drag and drop your content into their mobile-responsive slides, and rebrand and personalize them as needed.
 There’s also a preview button that will allow you to see how your lessons will look on a wide variety of mobile devices, like iPhone, Samsung, LG, and HTC.
-This way, you can rest at ease knowing that your online learning materials will appear accordingly on your learners’ mobile devices.
+This way, you can rest at ease knowing that your online instructional learning materials will appear accordingly on your learners’ mobile devices.

 7. Translate course content